An equation is quadratic if and only if it can be written in the following form:

 - Pure Quadratic Equations

-- Relation Between the Sum and Product of Roots
+- Relationship between Sum and Product of Roots

 - Solved Exercises